zuozhenggh/learning-library/data-management-library/database/spatial/intro/create-sample-data/create-sample-data.md

 ## STEP 2: Create geometries from coordinates

-Geometries are stored in SDO_GEOMETRY columns which are added to a table just like any other data type.
-Geometries can then be populated with SQL, in this case by specifying the coordinates of point geometries based on  latitude and longitude columns.
+Geometries can be populated with SQL, for exathis case by specifying the coordinates of point geometries based on  latitude and longitude columns.

 1. Add geometry columns: